Trustpilot

 HNC in Operations Engineering (Pearson)

-The Pearson BTEC Level 4 HNC Operations Engineering online distance learning course provides you with a specialist work-related programme of learning that covers all the key knowledge, understanding, and practical skills required to work and progress in roles with an operations engineering bias, such as an engineering technician, operations engineering technician, engineering manufacturing technician, technician (operations), integration and test technician, or assistant project manager.
+The Pearson BTEC Level 4 HNC Operations Engineering online distance learning course provides you with a specialist work-related programme of learning that covers all the key knowledge, understanding, and practical skills required to work and progress in roles within operations engineering, such as an engineering technician, operations engineering technician, engineering manufacturing technician, technician (operations), integration and test technician, or assistant project manager.

 If you are interested in a career in operations engineering, are looking to progress further in your engineering career, and/or want to progress onto an HND or full Honours degree, this is the ideal course for you.

 Earn your BTEC Level 4 HNC from home with our flexible distance learning course.
 Fit learning around your work and personal commitments, and access everything you need at any time of day.
-You can learn at your own pace and simply submit your assignments when you are ready.
 You are in control of your course duration, therefore you can speed it up and slow it down to suit your needs.

 Once completed, you will be awarded a Pearson BTEC Level 4 Higher National Certificate in Operations Engineering.